ocramos2/WordPress-Scalable-and-Highly-Available-Deployment/README.md

 3. Choose the database you just created.
 4. Under Configuration, find DB name.
 5. Under Connectivity & security, find the Endpoint.

-Go back to the WordPress page.
-Enter the following information: Database=wordpress, Username=ebdb, Password=any 8-characters, Database Host=Endpoint.
-Click Submit.
+6. Go back to the WordPress page.
+7. Enter the following information: Database=wordpress, Username=ebdb, Password=any 8-characters, Database Host=Endpoint.
+8. Click Submit.

 ## Clean Up
-Terminate S3, EC2, RDS, and Elastic Beanstalk instances.
+Terminate Elastic Beanstalk, RDS, S3 (might need to delete bucket policy), and EC2 instances.

 ## Conclusion
 In this project, we demonstrated how to deploy a high-availability WordPress website with an external Amazon RDS database to Elastic Beanstalk.
 By following these steps, you can create a scalable and reliable WordPress website that can handle high levels of traffic.